-The foundation makes external grants for research projects that address questions of interest under our programs and special initiatives.
-We provide support primarily for analyzing data and writing up results and are particularly interested in innovative projects that collect or analyze new data to illuminate issues that are highly relevant to the foundation's funding priorities.
+RSF makes external grants for social science research projects that address questions of interest under our programs and special initiatives.
+We provide support primarily for analyzing data and writing up results, and particularly welcome innovative projects that collect or analyze new data to illuminate issues that are highly relevant to the foundation's funding priorities.
 We also encourage projects that are interdisciplinary and combine both quantitative and qualitative research.

-The Russell Sage Foundation’s Visiting Scholars Program provides a unique opportunity for select scholars in the social, economic and behavioral sciences to pursue their research and writing while in residence at the foundation’s New York headquarters.
-Research carried out by Visiting Scholars constitutes an important part of the foundation’s ongoing effort to analyze and understand the complex and shifting nature of social and economic life in the United States.
-The foundation annually grants up to 17 residential fellowships to select scholars in the social sciences who are at least several years beyond the Ph.D.
+RSF offers three types of fellowships: Visiting Scholars, Visiting Journalists, and Visiting Researchers.
+These fellowships provide a unique opportunity for select scholars and journalists in the social, economic and behavioral sciences to pursue their research and writing while in residence at the foundation in New York City.
+Research carried out by visiting fellows constitutes an important part of the foundation’s ongoing effort to analyze and understand the complex and shifting nature of social and economic life in the United States.

 RSF: The Russell Sage Foundation Journal of the Social Sciences is a peer-reviewed, open-access journal of original empirical research by both established and emerging scholars.
 It is designed to promote cross-disciplinary collaborations on timely topical issues of interest to academics, policymakers, and the public at large.
 Each issue is thematic in nature and focuses on a specific research question or area of interest.
 The introduction to each issue will begin with an accessible, broad and synthetic overview of the research question under consideration and the current thinking from various fields.

-- The Russell Sage Foundation funds only social science research that seeks to "improve social and living conditions in the US."
+- RSF funds only social science research that seeks to "improve social and living conditions in the US."
 As such, we do not fund research based in other countries.
 The foundation may occasionally consider cross-national research that has clear implications for the US.
+However, all nationalities are eligible to apply and applicants do not have to reside in the U.S.

 - As an operating foundation carrying out our own programs of social science research, we are in a position to publish only those books related to our core research programs.